-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country is on track for the 2021 LLIN campaign in quarter 4 which will be implemented whilst taking into account the necessary COVID-19 precautions.
-CAR has secured adequate stocks of ACTs and RDTs although there were delays in the delivery of these commodities.
-The costs of implementing malaria control increased due to COVID-19.
-The country reports that there was no interruption in services during the pandemic, whilst community case management has been intensified
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country reports that routine malaria interventions have been implemented during the pandemic.
+Community case management has been intensified.
+The country was able to implement the 2021 LLIN campaign as planned and was able to redistribute nets to address an initial shortfall.
+CAR has secured adequate stocks of ACTs and RDTs although there were delays in the delivery of these commodities